WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 ---

-## Practice: Applying a Discount to Items in a Shopping Cart (Cont.)
+## Practice: Applying a Discount to Items in a Shopping Cart

 An **imperative** approach might:
 1. Declare an object consisting of the items in the cart with the original prices.